dpmanoj/fraud-detection-1/README.md

 			"node2": 10,
 	   }

-In this operation two things are being make, creating new node with id=10 and after connect node 1 on node 2 creating the edge (1, 10) what mean that node 1 and node 10 are in the same network collision.
+In this operation two things are being make, creating new node with id=10 and after connecting node 1 on node 2 creating the edge (1, 10) what mean that node 1 and node 10 are in the same network collision.
+If everything is ok, the response will be like bellow

+      {
+          "status": 201,
+          "message": "Resource created with successful",
+          "edge": [8,2]
+      }

 ## Tests